 At the end of the conversion, your admission interviewer will likely ask you whether you have any questions for them.
 It is necessary to have specific questions to ask them about the school.
 However, doing this will prove that you are interested in admission into this school.
 In addition, asking your own questions gives you the opportunity to gain insight about the school, especially some facts not discussed or stated on their website.

 Additional Tips for Interviewing

-When speaking with the interviewer or someone, make eye contact, whether in casual conversation or formal interview setting.
+When speaking with the interviewer or someone, make eye contact, whether in casual conversation or a formal interview setting.
 During the interview, you have to sit straight.
 In addition, your body language should be welcoming and confident.
 This is an opportunity to meet those that might turn out to be your teachers or classmates, so be confident and engage with others.